 Mäster Olofsgården was founded in 1931, and since its inception, it has maintained a strong social commitment to issues relating to social problems.
 The purpose of the homestead is to strengthen the social and cultural cohesion of people of all ages.
 The homestead should be a platform for increased understanding between people of different social and cultural backgrounds.

 Mäster Olofsgården also has a film school for young people , who write their own script, film, cut and edit.
 In collaboration with the Stockholm Chamber of Commerce, Mäster Olofsgården operates a music studio for youth in their teens.
 Young people receive an education in recording technology and are given the opportunity to act in front of an audience.
-The project is led by professional recording engineer.
+The project is led by professional recording engineers.